 \ Namelist.
 In order to avoid to have to recompile all the code when changing the value of a variable (for example a dimension), as it was the case in the old PERIDOT/EMERAUDE system, some variables are provided in different namelists, so it is possible to change the value in the namelist without recompiling the code.
-All variables which have to be modified compared to the default value can be specified in the namelist, but there is also an option where the model retrieves some data (date and model geometry) by reading the frame of some ARPEGE files.

-An example of namelist for the ARPEGE operational forecast is provided in part 19 of documentation (IDSL).
+All variables which have to be modified compared to the default value can be specified in the namelist, but there is also an option where the model retrieves some data (date and model geometry) by reading the frame of some input files.
+An example of namelist for the ARPEGE operational forecast is provided in part 19of documentation (IDSL).

-- \ List of machines: ARPEGE/IFS, AROME and ALADIN have been designed to run on very powerful machines, but for applications which do not require too many resources, the use of some workstations (with a good compiler) is possible.
-Some Eastern countries using ALADIN for operations launch it on a workstation or a set of workstations acting like a multiprocessor computer.

-- \ OLIVE: This software has been developed to reproduce easily the operational (or parallel) suite and can be used for some applications close to the operational ones.
-For example, the following applications can be launched:
+- \ List of machines: ARPEGE/IFS, AROME and ALADIN have been designed to run on very powerful machines, but for applications which do not require too many resources, the use of one or a set of workstations (with a good compiler) is possible. - \ OLIVE: This software has been developed to reproduce easily the operational (or parallel) suite and can be used for some applications close to the operational ones.
+For example, the following applications can be launched: AROME 3dvar analysis, AROME forecast, ARPEGE 4dvar analysis, ARPEGE forecast.
+Connect to OLIVE to see the extensive list of possible configurations.

-- AROME 3dvar analysis.

-- AROME forecast.

-- ARPEGE 4dvar analysis.